In these trying times, it’s nice to reflect on the things that bring us joy.

 I strongly recommend eating nachos while watching this film.

 Phillip Altman – This Is Where I Leave You

-Director Shawn Levy brings together an ensemble of Jason Bateman, Tina Fey, Jane Fonda, and Adam Driver in this dysfunctional dark comedy.
+Director Shawn Levy brings together Jason Bateman, Tina Fey, Jane Fonda, and Adam Driver in this dysfunctional dark comedy.
 As the family returns to their childhood home to mourn the loss of their father, they are forced to reconnect, share their emotions, and reminisce about their shared pasts.

 Driver portrays Phillip, the youngest brother of the Altman family, who is the habitual playboy, egotistical ‘entrepreneur,’ and general human disaster.
 The film struggles at points to contain the larger-than-life personalities but still makes for a great watch.